Healthy Homes Assessment Te Awanga

 Te Awanga Moisture Ingress & Drainage

-Protecting your rental property from the effects of moisture isn’t just a matter of the inside of the building; you have to make sure there is somewhere for surface or ground water and also stop it from getting inside.
-When it is damp and moisture, it’s frequently those concerns that you aren’t aware of that can become a big problem and cause the property to suffer and affecting your tenant’s well-being.
+Protecting your rental property from moisture isn’t just about the interior of the building it is also about the outside.
+You must ensure there is somewhere for rain, surface or ground water, and stop it from coming inside.
+When it is damp and moisture, it’s often the things you don’t notice that could be a huge problem, causing the property to suffer and affecting your tenant’s well-being.

-Rental properties should be equipped with efficient drainage for the removal of the stormwater and surface waters, and ground water, including an appropriate outfall or runoff.
-Making sure that the water has a place to go, and that it isn’t allowed to remain beneath buildings is a vital aspect of making sure your property is dry.
+Rental properties must have efficient drainage to remove floodwaters, surface water and ground water, which includes an appropriate outfall or runoff.
+Making sure that the water is able to go, and also that it isn’t allowed to remain beneath buildings is an essential part of keeping your property dry.

-Alongside a drainage system to avoid moisture ingress, if your rental has an enclosed gap between floorboards and the ground, a ground moisture barrier must be constructed if it is reasonably practicable to install it.
+Alongside a drainage system to avoid the ingress of moisture, if your property has an enclosed space between your flooring and the surface, a ground moisture barrier must be installed if it’s reasonably practicable to do so.

-An underground moisture barrier usually an insulating sheet of polythene laid over the ground to prevent any moisture present in the ground from rising into the home.
-It also assists in preventing moisture damage to the underfloor insulation.
+An underground moisture barrier typically a polythene sheet laid over the ground to prevent any moisture in the ground from entering the building.
+It also helps to prevent water damage to the floor insulation.

 moisture ingress and drainage inspection